grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>MinWALTime is the minimum amount of time series and samples may exist in
+<p>MinWALTime is the minimum amount of time that series and samples can exist in
 the WAL before being considered for deletion.</p>
 </td>
 </tr>